foogolplex/WordFreq/README.md

 # WordFreq
-Get the word frequency of a document in your browser
+Get the word frequency of a document